pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 - Let's join together and fight the good fight!	origin: Shakespeare
 # Kiss and make up
 - A phrase used after a lover's spat.

 # He has his tail between his legs
 - He has lost his pride.

 # And they all lived happily ever after
 - The finale of countless movies and cartoons!

 # Cat got your tongue?
-- Can't talk anymore?
+- What's wrong?
+Can't talk anymore?
+Cat got your tongue?

 # Someone woke up on the wrong side of the bed
-- That someone is in a bad mood!
+- John woke up on the wrong side of the bed!
+He is is in a bad mood!

 # We're not laughing at you we’re laughing with you
 - Translate literally and you have the idea.